 You can connect various social media apps to your business page.
 A few of these apps include Pinterest, Instagram and Twitter.
 These apps allow you to connect your social media accounts and display your updates/posts/tweets.

-You can add an online store to Facebook too with Easy Social Shop.
-This app can import your products from Ebay, Amazon, Etsy, Shopify, Magento and more.
+You can add an online store to Facebook there are several apps.
+Easy Social Shop can import your products from Ebay, Amazon, Etsy, Shopify, Magento and more.

 MailChimp Newsletter Sign up form